FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

 ## Set-up
 Listed below are the tools that I used to generate the static bitstream of a Sobel algorithm:

-Does this flow work with:
-  - Vivado 2018.2
-  - Ubuntu 18

 ### Tools Used:
   - [Vivado 2018.3](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2018-3.html)
   - Ubuntu 16.04.5 LTS